 Abbey Psalms & Canticles

-Considerable Discussion • Nevertheless, there’s been considerable discussion online vis-à-vis whether the Abbey Psalms and Canticles translation is a candidate for copyright.
-Although I refuse to share my thoughts on this matter, our readers have a right to know what the argument is about.
+Considerable Discussion • I’ve already reminded readers that our long-standing policy forbids our giving copyright guidance—under any circumstances—so I won’t be revealing my opinion on this matter.
+Nevertheless, there’s been considerable discussion online vis-à-vis whether the Abbey Psalms and Canticles translation is a candidate for copyright.
+Our readers have a right to know what the argument is about.
+Here’s a chart I made showing common Catholic translations for PSALM 33:

 The Issue Described • If I sneak into the LOUVRE tomorrow and draw a mustache on Leonardo da Vinci’s Mona Lisa, that doesn’t mean I suddenly gain copyright on the Mona Lisa.
 That’s not how copyright works, even though some publishers claim otherwise.
-To put the entire issue into a nutshell, the Abbey Psalms and Canticles is virtually identical to translations which exist already.
+To place the entire issue into a nutshell, the Abbey Psalms and Canticles is virtually identical to translations which exist already.
 Because it’s so similar, folks are demanding to know whether it can be placed under copyright.
 They argue that merely changing a word here and there is insufficient to copyright the translation.
 Consider the first verse of Psalm 33:

 Douay-Rheims-Challoner: